Protes'tant Conference: Core beliefs

-The Protes'tant Conference taught that the Bible is the only authoritative and error-free source for doctrine.
-It subscribed to the Lutheran Confessions (the Book of Concord) not in-so-far-as but because it is an accurate presentation of what Scripture teaches.
-It taught that Jesus is the center of Scripture and the only way to eternal salvation, and that the Holy Spirit uses the gospel alone in Word and Sacraments (Baptism and Holy Communion) to bring people to faith in Jesus as Savior and keep them in that faith, strengthening them in their daily life of sanctification.
+The Protes'tant Conference teaches that the Bible is the only authoritative and error-free source for doctrine.
+It subscribes to the Lutheran Confessions (the Book of Concord) because they believe it is an accurate presentation of what Scripture teaches.
+It teaches that Jesus is the center of Scripture and the only way to eternal salvation, and that the Holy Spirit uses the gospel alone in Word and Sacraments (Baptism and Holy Communion) to bring people to faith in Jesus as Savior and keep them in that faith, strengthening them in their daily life of sanctification.